KTOE

 KTOE (1420 AM) is a radio station licensed to Mankato, Minnesota and serving the Mankato area and the Minnesota River Valley.
 The 1420 AM frequency went on the air in 1950, airing a news/talk format.
-The station simulcasts via two FM translators on 98.7 FM and 102.7 FM, both licensed to Mankato.
+The station simulcasts via one FM translator on 98.7 FM.
+102.7 FM use to transmit KTOE but switched to a simulcast of KXAC 100.5 on July 2, 2023.
+Both stations are licensed to Mankato.

 The station is operated by Linder Radio Group a.k.a.
 Subarctic Medial LLC.

 KTOE aired a full service AC format during the 1980s and was once an affiliate of American Top 40.